dhellmann/pymotw/PyMOTW/threading/index.rst

 ======================================

 .. module:: threading
-    :synopsis: Builds on the thread module to more easily manage several threads of execution.
+    :synopsis: Manage several concurrent threads of execution.

 :Purpose: Builds on the :mod:`thread` module to more easily manage several threads of execution.
-:Python Version: since 1.5.2 (some of these examples require 2.5 because they use the with statement)
+:Python Version: 1.5.2 and later

-The :mod:`threading` module builds on the low-level features of :mod:`thread` to make working with threads even easier and more pythonic.
-It lets you run multiple operations concurrently in the same process space.
+The :mod:`threading` module builds on the low-level features of :mod:`thread` to make working with threads even easier and more *pythonic*.
+Using threads allows a program to run multiple operations concurrently in the same process space.

-Thread objects
+Thread Objects
 ==============

 The simplest way to use a :class:`Thread` is to instantiate it with a